Getting your kids to take supplements doesn't have to be difficult

 “No way”, she told me.
 “They’ll never go for it in a million years”.

-Barlean’s makes Omega-3 supplements that come in a formulation called “Omega-Swirls”.
+Barlean’s makes Omega-3 supplements for kids that come in a formulation called Seriously Delicious Omega Pals.
 They’re one of the most popular consumer products ever made, and have won multiple awards for taste and quality over the years.
-The thing about the Omega Swirls is that they disguise the straight fish or flax oil in a fruity, creamy liquid that comes in flavors ranging from Mango Peach to Key Lime, and they taste ridiculously delicious.
+The thing about the Omega Pals is that they disguise the straight fish or flax oil in a fruity, creamy liquid that comes in flavors like Chirpin' Slurpin' Lemonade and Sensation Straw-nana, and they taste, well, seriously delicious.
 What’s more, they can be pitched to your kids as a dessert toping and a treat….
-“If you eat your vegetables, you can have some Mango Peach Omega Swirl!”
+“If you eat your vegetables, you can have some Hooty Fruity Tangerine Omega Pals!”